 All sponsors must provide a Self-Certification Statement that includes all your dependent children who will receive fee assistance.

-Air Force active duty and Reservist on active duty must provide
+Air Force active duty and Reservist on active duty must also provide

 - Active Duty Orders